tlhutch/test-playbooks/docs/test_plans/testplan-3.1.0.md

 ### Task Manager (Chris)
 [Feature](https://github.com/ansible/ansible-tower/blob/devel/docs/task_manager_system.md)

-Canceling jobs:
+Cascade failing jobs:

-1. [x] Cascade fail works with project updates (cancel the project update, dependent jobs are marked as "failed."
+1. [x] Cascade fail with project updates (cancel the project update, dependent jobs are failed).
-1. [x] Cascade fail works with inventory updates (cancel the inventory update, dependent jobs are marked as "failed."
+1. [x] Cascade fail with inventory updates (cancel the inventory update, dependent jobs are failed).
-1. [x] Fail dependent jobs upon cancelling update with job with multiple inventory updates.
+1. [x] Fail dependent job upon cancelling update with job with multiple inventory updates.
+1. [x] Fail dependent job upon cancelling project update with job with both inventory and project updates.
-1. [x] Fail dependent jobs upon cancelling update with job with both inventory and project updates.
+1. [x] Fail dependent job upon cancelling inventory update with job with both inventory and project updates.

-Update on launch:
+Autospawned jobs:

-1. [x] For inventory updates, inventory update gets spawned before job.
+1. [x] With inventory with a single inventory source with update_on_launch, inventory update must finish before job is allowed to run.
-1. [x] For inventory updates with multiple inventory sources, all inventory sources get updated before job launches.
+1. [x] With inventory with multiple inventory sources with update_on_launch, inventory updates must finish before job is allowed to run.
-1. [x] For project updates, two project updates get spawned before the job runs.
-One update is of type "check" and the other of type "run."
+1. [x] For project updates, two project updates get spawned by the job: one of type "check" and one of type "run."
+Job is blocked by the "check" update.

-Cache timeout:
+1. [x] For a job with autospawned project and inventory updates, all updates except our "run" project update must run to completion before our job is allowed to start.

+Autospawned jobs with cache timeout:

 1. [x] Cache timeout respected for inventory updates.
 If we're within our timeout window, no additional updates should get spawned.
 1. [x] Cache timeout respected for project updates.
-If we're within our timeout window, we still get a "run" project update
+If we're within our timeout window, we still get a "run" project update.

 General acceptance criteria:

-1. [x] Groups of blocked tasks run in chronological order
+1. [x] Groups of blocked tasks run in chronological order.
-1. [ ] Tasks that are not blocked run whenever there is capacity available
+1. [ ] Tasks that are not blocked run whenever there is capacity available.
-1. [ ] One job is always allowed to run, even if there isn't enough capacity.
+1. [ ] One job is always allowed to run even if there isn't enough capacity.
-1. [x] Only one project updates for a project may be running
+1. [x] Only one project update for a project may be running at any given point in time.
-1. [x] Only one inventory update for an inventory source may be running
+1. [x] Only one inventory update for an inventory source may be running at any given point in time.
-1. [x] For a related project, only a job xor project update may be running
+1. [x] For a related project, only one job xor project update may be running at any given point in time.
-1. [x] For a related inventory, only a job xor inventory update(s) may be running
+1. [x] For a related inventory, only one job xor inventory update(s) may be running at any given point in time.
-1. [x] For a related inventory, only a command xor inventory update(s) may be running
+1. [x] For a related inventory, only one command xor inventory update(s) may be running at any given point in time.
-1. [x] Only one job for a JT may be running (allow_simultaneous feature relaxes this condition)
+1. [x] Only one job for a JT may be running at any given point in time when allow_simultaneous is disabled.
+1. [x] Multiple jobs from the same JT may be running at any given point in time when allow_simultaneous is enabled.
-1. [x] Only one command for an inventory may be running
+1. [x] Only one command for an inventory may be running for any given point in time.
-1. [x] Only one system job may be running
+1. [x] Only one system job may be running at any given point in time.

 ### Logging (Jake)
 [Feature](https://github.com/ansible/ansible-tower/blob/devel/docs/logging_integration.md)